antonioalamo/java-springboot-archetype/docs/adr/implementation/impl-001-logging-standards-and-obfuscation.md

     - Example (Gradle): add dependency and document how to enable it in `application-local.yaml` or via a `spring.profiles.active` flag.

 2. Global configuration
-    - Create a single configuration class or module (e.g., `com.archetype.logging.LoggingConfig`) that wires `logged` for local profiles and configures:
+    - Create a single configuration class or module (e.g., `com.example.logging.LoggingConfig`) that wires `logged` for local profiles and configures:
         - default log level for local development,
         - human-friendly formatting,
         - a global redaction pipeline (see below).